-Flea And Tick Prevention For Dogs: Protect That Pooch!
+Flea And Tick Prevention For Dogs (Complete Guide)

-Its spring, glorious spring! ...and dirty little bloodsuckers are out in force.
+It’s spring, glorious spring and the dirty little bloodsuckers are out in force.
 Ticks and fleas are breaking free from their winter doldrums and brashly reclaiming their turf.
 If you want to know the best flea and tick prevention for dogs, read on.

-Ticks and Fleas: All Bloodsuckers Are Not Created Equal
+Ticks & Fleas: Not All Bloodsuckers Are Created Equal

 Although they both live on blood (ew!), ticks and fleas are very different creatures.
 Like spiders and scorpions, ticks are arachnids, while fleas are small flightless insects that form their own order called Siphonaptera.

-Today, there are around 900 species of ticks and more than 2000 species and subspecies of fleas in the world.
+Today, there are around 900 species of ticks and more than 2000 species and subspecies of fleas worldwide.
 So, it’s no wonder that, when the snowmen start to melt, these pesky creatures seem to be everywhere.

-Because they are so different, knowing how to protect your dog from ticks and fleas can be tricky.
-Some prevention's will work for both ticks and fleas, while some are only useful for one or the other.
+Knowing how to protect your dog from ticks and fleas can be tricky because they are so different.
+Some preventions will work for both ticks and fleas, while some are only useful for one or the other.

 How Ticks and Fleas Find You and Your Dog

 No one element draws these efficient exsanguinators to a live target.
 Instead, there is a symphony of attractors.
-Knowing what turns them on, may be a great help in keeping them off.
+It’s knowing what turns them on maybe a great help in keeping them off.

-One key way that ticks and fleas know you’re a tasty treat is carbon dioxide.
-Yes, you breathe, they bite.
+One fundamental way that ticks and fleas know you’re a tasty treat is carbon dioxide.
+Yes, you breathe; they bite.
 When CO2 increases, these freeloaders are drawn to you or your pup like kids to ice cream.

 When put in a dark place, 93% of fleas will move to a lighted area in 40 minutes.
 (This plays well with the vacuuming suggestion below since most hard-to-reach places are dark.)
 Also, fleas are drawn to certain colors of light.
 Green-yellow light draws twice as many fleas as full-spectrum light.

-While warmth isn’t enough to make a flea jump, combine that with other key stimuli and they’ll try out for the Olympics.
+While warmth isn’t enough to make a flea jump, combine that with other vital stimuli, and they’ll try out for the Olympics.
 Fleas are most attracted to creatures with a temperature of 104oF (40oC), but they’ll still nibble on hosts as hot as 122oF (50oC) and a chilly as 80.6oF (27oC).
 For reference, a healthy dog’s temp averages around 101oF (38.3oC) to 102.5oF (39.2oC).

 Time of Day